What does Post Barrio mean?

 If you are economically comfortable, be proud of your achievements.
 Be grateful to those who worked their asses off to get you there.
 But never, ever, think you are better than those brothers and sisters in the barrios who want the same future.
-Don’t insult them by putting your lifestyle down, but don’t romanticize the negative of the barrio by wearing prisonwear or a “gangsta” lifestyle that you don’t even understand.
+Don’t insult them by putting your middle-class background down to “belong,” and don’t romanticize the negative of the barrio by wearing prisonwear or a “gangsta” lifestyle that you don’t even understand.
 Let’s focus on what’s positive in our barrios, and let’s treat what is negative with a critical eye, not an apologetic or exploitative one.

 Cultural Workers: Stop Writing the Ghetto.

 As for cultural workers–writers, artists, film makers–we do not need the propagation of more negative stereotypes of our communities couched in “streetwise urban language.”
-If you’re still writing about the violence, about Latinos who are only “sucios,” still objectifying Latinas sexually, about drugs, pimps, dysfunctional families, etc., without shedding critical light on these topics, please stop.
+If you’re still writing about the violence, about Latinos who are only “sucios,” still objectifying Latinas sexually, focusing on drugs, pimps, dysfunctional families, etc., without shedding critical light on these topics, please stop.

 Ask yourself what you are doing.
 Stop and realize that you are only seeing your people through the eyes of mainstream, hegemonic culture.
 You are just practicing an inverted form of classical double-consciousness.
 You are just feeding their need for racist, stereotypical, commercial material.
 Use your talents to create and represent our people in a more progressive light.
 In a more honest and genuine context.
 In the barrios there are stories of grit, conflict and determination that have nothing to do with drugs, pimps, violence and other clichéd themes often associated with Latinx.

 The Post Barrio Universe is my way of approaching Latinx life and culture from a perspective that celebrates poet and spoken word performer Oveous Maximus‘ words: The Bling Bling Era is Over!
 The Bling Bling Era is Over!
 Now, if that thought could only start sinking into the brains of all our Latinx family and artists.